Analysis | What to Know About Blood Clots, Anaphylaxis and Other Vaccine Fears

 The U.K. and U.S. have advised people who have allergies to any component of a Covid vaccine not to receive it.
 Anaphylaxis can be quickly countered with antihistamines in tandem with adrenaline injectors like Mylan NV’s Epi-Pen that slow or halt immune reactions, and health workers giving the vaccine are keeping such items at the ready.
 These treatments don’t cancel out the beneficial effects of vaccines.
 In the U.S., health workers are observing everyone who receives the vaccine for at least 15 minutes post-injection to watch for signs of a reaction; those with a worrying history of allergic reaction are monitored for twice as long.
 People who have had reactions to a first dose of vaccine shouldn’t receive a second, according to the CDC.

-7. Do we know what in the shots is causing anaphylaxic reactions?
+7. Do we know what in the shots is causing anaphylactic reactions?

 That isn’t clear.
 Two leading candidates are polyethylene glycol -- a chemical found in many foods, cosmetics and medications -- and lipid nanoparticles that encapsulate the messenger RNA, a genetic component in the Moderna and Pfizer-BioNTech vaccines, according to Eric Topol, a clinical trials expert and director of the Scripps Research Translational Institute.
 Polyethylene glycol has been previously linked to a handful of anaphylaxis cases.
 Once a cause has been narrowed down, it may be possible to make Covid vaccines even safer than they are now, Topol said.